obsidian-tasks-group/obsidian-tasks/contributing/User Documentation/Screenshots in documentation.md

 ## Adding screenshots to the documentation

+> [!Note]
+> This section is about the original user documentation setup, published using #jekyll on #github-pages.

 When embedding an image inside a documentation page, please link to the local file and include a brief summary underneath.

 For example, to embed the `acme.png` file in the documentation: